 State funding for local transportation projects is available primarily through the State Transportation Improvement Program (STIP).
 It is anticipated that the California Transportation Commission (CTC) will adopt the 2020 STIP in March 2020.
-C/CAG recommends a list of projects to the Metropolitan Transportation Commission (MTC) for incorporation into a regional recommendation to the California Transportation Commission (CTC).
+C/CAG recommends a list of projects to the Metropolitan Transportation Commission (MTC) for incorporation into a regional recommendation (also known as the Regional Transportation Improvement Program (RTIP)) to the California Transportation Commission (CTC).
 The C/CAG Board adopted list of projects in San Mateo County for the 2020 STIP is in Table X.